flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/nd.md

 ### TERR ON ND pushbutton

-These pushbutton are located on either side of the ECAM.
+These pushbuttons are located on either side of the ECAM.
 Each pushbutton controls the onside terrain display.

 - ON:
     - The terrain is displayed on the ND if the: